What do you need a Skeleton Argument for?

 - A brief statement of the relevant law.
 So if the claim was for fraud, you would briefly summarise:

-- and the elements that need to be proven to make out a case for fraud
+- the elements that need to be proven to make out a case for fraud

 - Submissions (ie arguments in your favour that support your case), with references to other documents before the court, such as:

-- Submissions on remedies which should be awarded or denied, or are not available on the facts of the case
+- Submissions on remedies which should be awarded or denied, including those which are not available on the facts of the case

 - How to conclude a skeleton argument: Remind the judge in a condensed form the Order that you would like the court to make, and why the court should make the order you request.